paukstelis/octoprint_deploy/README.md

   * Want to get rid of everything? `sudo octoprint_deploy/octoprint_deploy.sh remove`
   * Backup and restore files for an instance from the menu, or backup all instances with `sudo octoprint_deploy/octoprint_deploy backup`
   * Restart all instances from the command line: `sudo octoprint_deploy/octoprint_deploy.sh restart_all`
+  * You can inject any function at start using the command line with the first argument `f` and the second argument the function name.
 # Recent Changes
+  * Command-line function injection.
+Will be useful in some cases.
   * Allow first instance creation without udev rule
   * Fixed dialout permissions.
   * Lots of changes, now octoprint_deploy 1.0.0